christophervoigt/blog/src/content/blog/outgrowing-tailwind.md

 This somehow feels to me like when we stoped using bootstrap as a base for our projects.
 Or when we stopped using jQuery.

 Moving on from frameworks is usually a good thing.
 Because either it is no longer needed for the use case.
 Or you learned something that overcomes the need for the framework in the first place.

+Have a good one!